fiberwire/enviro/README.md

 ## What can I do with a reactive environment?
 In the simplest case, using a `DirectEnvironment`, you could synchronize state between any number of sources of interaction in an asynchronous way with little effort.

 In a more advanced case, you could use an `AgentEnvironment` to implement an authoritative game environment where Agents send input and the environment applies that input to its state.
+Or you could use it as an AI simulation environment.

 I made this library to be used with [enome](http://www.github.com/fiberwire/enome), which is a reactive evolution framework.